shlokamohanty/i-write-sometimes/_posts/2026-08-30-thesis-exploration.md

 tags: thesis-ongoing
 ---

 **My medium is drawing and writing.** Can I use black holes as a model for computational language?
-For my thesis, I want to explore computational letterforms and a keyboard around black hole principles.
+For my thesis, I want to explore computational letterforms and make a keyboard around black hole principles.
 A keyboard that looks at the paradox of asemic writing.

 ## Verbatim lines from the ideation document that I want to explore through this: